flintm/insight-CRM-consult/README.md

 ## 1. Introduction
 During my time as an Insight Data Science Fellow, I consulted with a startup (which I will call 'ElementarySTEM') that creates and distributes K-5 STEM educational content used in classrooms.
 I was thrilled to get the opportunity to help this company, as ElementarySTEM's mission hit close to home: I went to a small elementary school and learned science from an analog predecessor of their service (science in a box), and have spent the last several years working in the educational sector as a professor of structural engineering.
 If you want the short version of this story, you can find slides [here](http://bit.ly/Course_Correct).

-ElementarySTEM has been dealing with an issue brought on by hard work and success: the scale of their customers and their feedback is growing much faster than that of their team and tools.
-The customer support team wants to respond in a timely fashion to customer feedback that identifies a problem with the service or content, and yet is overwhelmed trying to identify problematic reviews amongst overwhelmingly positive feedback.
-They need a solution to this problem that can help the customer support team prioritize their actions in responding to user feedback in the form of free text reviews.
+ElementarySTEM has been dealing with an issue brought on by hard work and success: the scale of their customers and their feedback is growing much faster than that of their customer support teams and tools.
+The customer support team wants to respond in a timely fashion to customer feedback that identifies a problem with the service or content.
+However, the overwhelmingly positive feedback makes it difficult to identify problematic reviews.
+The support team need a solution to this problem that can help them prioritize their actions in responding to user feedback in the form of free text reviews.

 My research has spanned scales from micro (transport in porous media) to macro (bridge networks), and I believed that my skills in problem definition and modeling would allow me to quickly scaffold a solution while gleaning useful insights along the way.
 I'm also someone for whom teaching demos tend to go awry, which I think gives me some empathy with my client's customers.
 As a bonus, I had past experience using regular expressions (regex) to work with messy text data.